CaseStudyIntrusionDetection/ProtectiveReverseProxy/README.md

 ### Installation
 1. The system has to be installed via Docker.
 Hence, we need a server running Docker.
 It is recommended to use docker-compose.
-2. Firstly, we need a webapplication to be protected by PRP.
+2. Firstly, we need a web application to be protected by PRP.
 It works best if the application also runs in a Docker container.
 	- If the application does not run a Docker container, we have to make the host accessible in the network created by docker-compose.
 	- This can be achieved by using [`extra_hosts`](https://docs.docker.com/compose/compose-file/compose-file-v2/#extra_hosts).
 	- Add the following lines to the service `protection_proxy`